yanamal/dog-bed/index.md

 Pin one edge of the tube along the edge of the bed surface piece, with the "right" sides facing each other and the "wrong" sides facing out.
 The zipper then goes on top of the tube piece, along the edge.
 It goes on the wrong side of the tube, but the zipper should be **right** side up (with the zipper pull facing out).
 If you got a zipper with a reversible slider, that's one less thing to get wrong, since both sides of the zipper are the right side!

 I usually pin the two fabric pieces together first, then go around and pin the zipper on top, removing the original pins as I put new ones in that hold together all 3 layers.
 If I'm using stretchy fabric, I also use a heck of a lot of basting glue when I'm pinning the zipper on.

+I find that the best place for the end of the zipper is in the middle of one of the longer sides of the bed.
+That way it's out of the way of other stuff like paws, the bottom zipper, head, etc.

 This is what the zipper ends will look like after you sew everything together: